hand mirror with steam-bent handle

 I need a bulky blank to withstand the pressures of bending but the finished handle is much more delicate.
 I taper the handle in two directions — it is wide and thick at the bottom but becomes narrower and thinner where it cradles the bottom of the mirror.
 I remove much of the extra wood using a bandsaw and rotary carving tool.
 Once the handle is roughly to shape I do all the final sculpting by hand using rasps, files, card scrapers, sandpaper and a whole lotta love!
 I like to include ‘hard lines’ during sculpting because I think they add interesting visual and tactile elements to the final shape.

+The chestnut back is ebonized by applying a home-brew made by soaking steel wool in vinegar.
+This reacts with the tannins in the wood and turns the wood black while allowing the grain to show through.
+This technique gives dramatic color but still allows us to appreciate the beautiful grain.
 To protect the wood and enhance its beauty, the back is finished using a water-based acrylic and the handle is finished using several saturating coats of Danish oil.

-If you are interested in purchasing this piece please email me: firstname.lastname@example.org
+If you are interested in purchasing this piece, please email me: firstname.lastname@example.org